Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Juli 2025 04.25.30 UTC
+- WIB: Minggu, 13 Juli 2025 05.28.42 UTC
-- WITA: Minggu, 13 Juli 2025 05.25.30 UTC
+- WITA: Minggu, 13 Juli 2025 06.28.42 UTC
-- WIT: Minggu, 13 Juli 2025 06.25.30 UTC
+- WIT: Minggu, 13 Juli 2025 07.28.42 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success